shreyaseebais/LearningJavascript/README.md

 1. Stores variables, function declarations, and the outer environment reference.

 **Lexical Environment:**
-1. The structure holding the local variables and functions.
+* The structure holding the local variables and functions.
-2. Considers the location of variables in the source code.
+* Considers the location of variables in the source code.

+**Lexical Scope** (or static scope) refers to the scope determined by the position of variables and functions in the source code.
+It means that a function's scope is defined during its creation, based on where it is written in the code, not where it is called.

 **this Binding:**
 1. Refers to the object associated with the execution context.